 Preschoolers have the opportunity to choose whatever activities they want to participate in, within their best interests, of course.
 Likewise, they will also be able to develop decision-making skills and responsibilities that accompany their choices.

 Teachers observe and notate the favorite activities that students elect to become involved in during the day.
-If a student appears confused about joining other children's play, they can recommend ways of tactfully doing so.
+If a preschooler appears confused about joining other children's play, they can recommend ways of tactfully doing so.

-Preschool students frequently have opportunities to practice being responsible.
+Prekindergarten students frequently have opportunities to practice being responsible.
 Teachers educate and require their students to wash their hands, maintain personal items in cubbies, and return toys to their proper places.

 Preschoolers learn not just how to care for themselves but also how to care for their peers.
 Teachers encourage students to assist one another in learning abilities in which they are more proficient and see themselves as mentors for other students.

-Children may also receive the opportunity to assist the staff in the classroom.
+Preschoolers may also receive the opportunity to assist the staff in the classroom.
 Teachers may ask them to do simple tasks such as arranging the table before snack time, updating the calendar, or help setting up an activity.

-Preschool, above all, helps youngsters build the basic framework they will need to flourish throughout their lives.
+Prekindergarten, above all, helps youngsters build the basic framework they will need to flourish throughout their lives.

 They will be better able to ask for help and collaborate if their social and communication skills develop at a young age.
 Students are less likely to suffer or have a poor school experience if they have excellent pre-literacy, cognitive and mathematical foundations.
 Emotional skills and awareness of the world as they grow will help them become productive members of society.

-Trinity Lutheran Classical School combines the best of both worlds: faith and academics.
+We combine the best of both worlds: christian faith and early childhood learning.
 We educate students from a biblical viewpoint.
 For more information, visit the pages on our website.
-Better yet, contact us today to learn more information about our preschool curriculum.
+Better yet, contact us today to learn more information about our early childhood education curriculum.